Crabgrass Question from Dave in Atlanta, Georgia

 Don't worry, your problem is easily fixable.
-While killing crabgrass after it has started growing is difficult, it can be done if that is what you decide to do.
+While killing crabgrass after it has started growing is can be difficult, it can be done.

 To eliminate crabgrass, spray your grass so it has a thin film over the grass.
+You are not trying to water the grass.
 Wear rubber boots if you have them.
 This is the easiest method of killing crabgrass that is growing.
 It may need a second application.
 You can apply a "sticker-spreader" into the herbicide solution to help the chemical stick to the grass better.

 Facts on Pre-emergent Herbicides

 The homeowner brands of preemergents found is Scotts brands are not as good or last as long as commercial brands of preemergents.

 Products like Barricade and Dimension are two brands that will give year long protection, but it also depends on the percentage of the chemical in the bag.
 Anything over .300 of barricade will last season long in most cases.
 There are other commercial brands as well that may be available to homeowners.
 If you have a landscape supply store that sell to the public, this is your best chance for finding the best products.

 For best results apply the preemergent before the crabgrass germinates.
 Except for Dimension, which can kill crabgrass in seedling form, the rest must be applied before the seed germinates to be affective.